-Pooled financial and volunteer contributions helped WFD’s candidates win in 2017, 2018 and 2020.
+Pooled financial and volunteer contributions helped WFD’s candidates win elections since 2018.
 Our members benefit from the results of collective work and success.

 We take confidentiality seriously.
 Member database access is limited to administrative staff.
 We never share contact information without your permission.

 There are no regular member meetings.
 We stay in touch with email communication and postings on our webpage.

 WFD is managed by an Executive Committee (EC) with rotating leadership.
 We work by consensus and, when appropriate, by majority vote.
 We value and actively seek the contributions of all our members.
 If you have feedback to share, email us at: email@example.com or mail to: Work For Democracy, P.O.
 Box 10664, Greensboro, 27404.

 Yes!
 We want members to know the candidates WFD supports.
 During election season, we hold candidate “meet and greet” events.
 Those events will be shared via email newsletters.

 In each North Carolina General Assembly election cycle, our Executive Committee establishes a Candidate Evaluation Subcommittee that is responsible for a thorough evaluation and vetting of candidates.
 The subcommittee also identifies contests in which WFD's efforts are likely to make a critical difference.
 In so doing, we consult with numerous trusted independent sources and interview candidates.
 The Executive Committee makes all final decisions on candidates we support.